How to Fix Your Messaging Problem

 When we describe our problem, is “message” singular or plural?

-If you use phrases like “our message,” you’re probably looking for that one unifying idea that both expresses who you are and differentiates you from others.
+If you say things like “We need to find our message,” you’re probably looking for that one strategic idea that expresses your unique value.
 If this is the case, you should prioritize positioning.

 Who does the problem impact?

-On the other hand, if all of your departments have a different sense of what your brand means and where you’re headed, it’s almost certainly a positioning problem (the Stakeholder Survey in our Free Brand Kit can help you get to the bottom of this).
+If, on the other hand, your departments all have different understandings of your brand and the unique value you’re offering, it’s almost certainly a positioning problem (the Stakeholder Survey in our Free Brand Kit can help you get to the bottom of this).

 What’s Your Position?

 This is because, no matter how simple it may sound, positioning can be extremely difficult for organizations to think through themselves.
-Members of your organization are so well versed in the nuances of what you do and/or your offer, it can be hard to blur their eyes and see the bigger picture.
+Members of your organization are so well versed in the nuances of what you do and/or your offer, it can be challenging for them to see the bigger picture.

 It’s hard to read the message from inside the bottle, after all.